SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-4.md

 ```

-<a name="locale"></a>

-## A couple of things to consider when injecting text from the locales

-Now, before adding the rest of the section to our home page, let's take care of the translation of the header section.
+Now, before adding to the next section to our home page, let's take care of the translation of the header section.

 Here there is one thing we should pay attention to.
 Some of the pieces of text we want to translate include html tags, like this one.